alish2001/alish2001/README.md

 ### Hi there 👋
 My name is Ali and I am currently a second year Software Engineering student at UWaterloo!
-Previously at TD Bank, interested in blockchain/crypto dev.
+Currently at Bloq, previously at TD Bank, interested in blockchain/crypto dev.
 Currently doing Blockchain Dev @ Bloq

 <!--